Cr0mb/CS2-GHax-Python/README.md

 ## Usage Instructions

 1. Ensure Python is installed.
+2. Run this command in CMD: ``pip install keyboard requests pymem pyMeow pynput pyqt5 pywin32``
+3. Download source code .zip ``curl -L -o GHaxV3.3.zip https://github.com/Cr0mb/CS2-Cheat-Python/raw/main/GHaxV3.3.zip``.
-2. Run ``python start.py`` to launch the cheat.
+4. Run ``python start.py`` to launch the cheat.
 If older than V3.3 launch with GHax.py.
-3. Use the GUI Config Editor to customize settings.
+5. Use the GUI Config Editor to customize settings.
-4. Enjoy cheating skids!
+6. Enjoy cheating skids!
 - Menu open / close with INSERT key by default.

 ### IF YOU WANT TO KEEP THIS UNDETECTED